ivansible/lin-rclone/README.md

     path: /mnt/remote
 Mount point.
 Required even if `fstab` is `no` (it's then removed from /etc/fstab).

-    enabled: yes
+    enabled: true
-Optional boolean, defaults to true.
+Optional boolean, defaults to `true`.
 If false, ansible will just skip this item.

     config: |
       type = ...